-International Living has been encouraging its readers to choose Costa Rica as an overseas destination since the 1980s.
-Some things have changed since then, but Costa Rica still remains a beautiful, great-value retirement destination.
 Long stretches of deserted and undeveloped beaches, on the Caribbean and Pacific Coasts…dense jungles teeming with exotic wildlife…towering volcanoes, lush green valleys, and hundreds of crystal-clear lakes, rivers, streams, and waterfalls… mesmerizing sunrises, sunsets, and star-filled evening skies…all these things, and much more, are drawing IL readers to Costa Rica.